zc.buildout vs. "plain" setuptools

 Ensure that the package works in the abasence of

-, see note below) work with the package in an environment which does not havezc.buildout
+distutils/setuptoolscommands (build,develop,install,test, see note below) work with the package in an environment which does not havezc.buildoutinstalled.The

 Distribute the

-built for Windows (some users prefer the installer version, and others the egg).
-Generally, it would be best to avoid building other binary distributions at all: on any platform where Python or Zope is likely to run, the extension should be trivial to build from thesdist
+bdist_winpackage, for the benefit of Windows users who can't compile the extension.
+You might also distribute abdist_eggbuilt for Windows (some users prefer the installer version, and others the egg).
+Generally, it would be best to avoid building other binary distributions at all: on any platform where Python or Zope is likely to run, the extension should be trivial to build from thesdistversion.